2022-spring/SeleniumProject/README.md

     this will help you to better manager your execution
     - how to run regression suites

-- Page Object Modeling (designing patter)
+- Page Object Modeling (designing pattern)
     - handle locators and page functions of each page
     - this is good when you work with complex project.
     - helps you to maintain changing web elements